garevam/volcano-launcher/README.md

 separate vaults for different purposes and only rarely access some of them.
 Volcano should help bridge that gap, allowing quick access to all vaults.

-Obsidian is currently under active development, which might break compatibility with this program.
+Obsidian is currently under active and rapid development, which might break compatibility with this program.

 Built with Python.
 Tested on Windows 10, with Obsidian 1.4.13.
 It works on my machine as of 05.10.2023; your mileage may vary.